Hey, Y’all! Welcome to my new Nest! I know. It’s weird. But it’s time. It’s PAST time.

-Then this year came around.
-A new start.
-And it feels new in oh so many ways.
+Then this year came around offering another a new beginning, a fresh start, in oh so many ways.
 The new job for my husband, which has very literally revolutionized our little life.
 The latest new house in our latest new neighborhood with our latest new neighbors.
-New schools for the kids.
-One Little out of private school, bravely navigating the world of public school.
+New schools for the kids, with one Little out of private school, bravely navigating the world of public school.

 And then there’s me.

 At the beginning of the year, my heart dreamed of writing.
 Like, as my job.
-I joined and participated and prepared.
-In March, the unexpected and unbelievable happened when my daughter’s namesake died suddenly and tragically.
-The post I wrote for him made its way around my little world, with almost 40,000 views.
+I joined and participated and prepared but in March, the unexpected and unbelievable happened.
+My daughter’s namesake died suddenly and tragically.
+The post I wrote for him made its way around my little world, with over 40,000 views.
 Somehow, I even found myself on a local news broadcast telling the story.